 Before considering the dive into homeownership, I created a list of rules for Moose fans.
-Don't ask your real estate gal or mortgage guy about them.
+Don't ask your local real estate seller or mortgage guy about them.
 These rules are bad for their business.
-But good for your financial well-being.
+(But good for your financial well-being.)

 The Quick Rule Recap

 Rule 1: Meet retirement savings goals before and after purchase

 Rule 2: Have a 20% downpayment and 3 month emergency fund

 Rule 3: All other debts must be paid off